Out-Law Guide 5 min. read

 Pitfalls regarding mass actions

-As previously stated, a significant number of mass actions have been brought in Portugal in recent years, especially in competition infringement cases.
+As previously stated, a significant number of mass actions have been brought in Portugal in recent years, especially in consumer and competition infringement cases.

-The main pitfall lies with the usual delay in court proceedings that are characteristic in Portugal.
+The main pitfall lies in the usual delay in court proceedings that is characteristic in Portugal.
 Such delays are due to the workload of courts in general.
-It is noteworthy that, while the competent court for mass actions relating to infringements of competition law is the Competition Court (which has proven to be rather expeditious), the competent courts for general consumer matters are common civil courts, which usually take much longer to go through proceedings and decide.
-It is yet unclear how the implementation of the RAD may help in that regard, since no special rules are included in the Proposal of Law as regards the competent courts.
+It is noteworthy that, while the competent court for mass actions relating to infringements of competition law is the Competition Court (which has proven to be rather expeditious), the competent courts for general consumer matters - including for actions to be brought under the Law - are common civil courts, which usually take much longer to go through proceedings and reach decisions.

 Costs are usually a major obstacle to litigation, mass actions included.
-As such, the RAD’s references to litigation funding and the role of qualified entities - also foreseen in the Proposal of Law intended to implement the directive - may also help to overcome one of the main difficulties faced by claimants.
-This possibility has proven to be helpful in recent mass actions claiming compensation for competition infringements.
+As such, the Law rules on litigation funding and the role of qualified entities may help to overcome one of the main difficulties faced by claimants.
+However, given that the Law sets multiple requirements for claimants on independence and conflicts of interest in the context of funding, the impact of these rules is yet to be seen.

-In general, the implementation of RAD is expected to give visibility to the protection of consumers’ rights and provide a boost for claimants wishing to bring mass actions in this field.
+In general, the implementation of the RAD in Portugal is expected to give visibility to the protection of consumers’ rights and provide a boost for claimants wishing to bring mass actions in this field.

 For queries related to Portugal, contact Sara Estima Martins and Gonçalo Anastácio of SRS Legal.